Inspired Housewife

 Ah, there you are!
 The lady who prefers to read instructions!
 Here’s what you need to know:

-Step 1: The rubbing alcohol to the distilled water is a 1 to 1 ratio.
-For example, I put 1/4 cup of isopropyl (rubbing) alcohol and 1/4 cup of distilled water into a spray bottle because I had several screens to clean and, as you can judge for yourself from the photograph, I had quite a job cut out for me.
+I had several screens to clean and, as you can judge for yourself from the photograph, I had quite a job cut out for me.

-It doesn’t take much to clean the screens at all so, unless your darling little ones have left you with a project of similar proportions, I suggest no more than 1/4 cup each in your mixture.
+So, unless your darling little ones have left you with a project of similar proportions, I suggest no more than 1/4 cup each in your mixture.

 Step 2: Spray the solution onto a clean, soft microfiber cloth.
 Again, NEVER SPRAY DIRECTLY onto your screen.